ShyHi/ShyHi_Android/README.md

   * Rename dev/ShyHi from HomeScreen to ShyHi, or whatever is desired
   * Import

-Running the application:
+Running the application:<br>
-	Via Eclipse:
+Via Eclipse:<br>
   * With an Android device connected via USB Debugging and ADB or an Android Emulator set up, right click the project->run as android application
-	Via APK:
+Via APK <br>
   * Download and install the provided APK.

 ![alt tag](https://raw.github.com/rugggg/ShyHi/master/misc/shyHi1.png)